Luka Berulava: 2023–24 season: Debut of Metelkina/Berulava, European silver medal, and World Junior Champions

-On June 5, it was announced by the Georgian Federation that Berulava had teamed up with Anastasia Metelkina.
+On June 5, it was announced that Berulava had former a new partnership with Anastasiia Metelkina and that they would train in Perm, Russia under Pavel Sliusarenko, Egor Zukroev, and Maxim Trankov.
 Metelkina/Berulava opted to make their competitive debut on the Junior Grand Prix, winning the gold medal at the 2023 JGP Turkey in Istanbul.
 Despite two falls in their free skate, their margin of victory over American silver medalists Flores/Wang was almost 27 points.
 Two weeks later they earned the gold at their second event, the 2023 JGP Hungary in Budapest, despite difficulties on their jump elements.
 Metelkina/Berulava's results qualified them to the Junior Grand Prix Final in December; they said they planned on getting senior-level experience in the meantime.

 Metelkina/Berulava made their senior debut at the Warsaw Cup, winning the gold medal.
 They then entered the Junior Grand Prix Final as heavy favourites to take the title, and won by a 34-point margin over Canadian silver medalists Kemp/Elizarov.
 They were the first Georgian pair team to win the Junior Grand Prix Final gold.

 Entering the 2024 European Championships in Kaunas as among the favourites, Metelkina/Berulava took first place in the short program, winning a gold small medal.
 Metelkina erred on both of her jump sequences in the free skate, and they came fifth in that segment, dropping to second place overall.
 Berulava remarked that "not everything worked out.
 But it's only our first season together and silver is also a medal."

 Having medaled at a senior championship event before returning to juniors, Metelkina/Berulava were heavy favourites at the 2024 World Junior Championships in Taipei, and won the short program by a margin of 9.20 points.
 They struggled in the free skate, with errors on all four jumping elements, but still finished first in that segment as well, and claimed the gold medal.
 Both vowed to work harder in training after the difficulties in the free program.

 Making their senior World Championship debut as a team at the 2024 edition in Montreal, Metelkina/Berulava were fifth in the short program.
 They were only 0.08 points behind fourth-place Germans Hase/Volodin, thus narrowly missing participation in the final flight of the free skate.
 In that segment, they struggled with several errors, including an aborted lift, which saw them come tenth in the free skate and drop to seventh overall.
 Speaking afterward, a "despondent" Berulava said: "Right now, I don't have words to comment on this performance."